 The dump truck was carrying a load of debris from the fires in Santa Rosa that recently devastated the city.
 The cause behind the crash is under investigation, but mechanical failure seems likely.
 The accident remains under open investigation to determine cause and liability at this time, and Lexton Law will update this article as it retrieves more information.

 “Lexton Law wishes a swift and steady recovery to those injured in this collision.
-This accident is an example of why regular maintenance is so important to any vehicle, especially large commercial ones like semi trucks, dump trucks, and box trucks, “ said the attorneys from Lexton Law, a law firm specializing in auto accidents and commercial collisions.
+This accident is an example of why regular maintenance is so important to any vehicle, especially large commercial ones like semi trucks, dump trucks, and box trucks, “ said the attorneys from Lexton Law.